Roman-Supernova-PIT/package-template/{{ cookiecutter.package_name }}/docs/installation.rst

     $ curl -OJL {{ cookiecutter.project_url }}/{{ cookiecutter.package_name }}/tarball/master

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, you can install it with, add "-e" for an editable install:

 .. code-block:: console

-    $ python setup.py install
+    $ pip install .

 .. _Github repo: {{ cookiecutter.project_url }}/{{ cookiecutter.package_name }}